Cirie Fields: Micronesia

 At that point, Fields was confident that she was just one Tribal Council away from securing a spot in the Final Tribal Council.
-But on Day 38, following the elimination of Bolton, it was revealed that there would be one last immunity challenge followed by a Tribal Tribal Council, to decide who would get to plead their case to the jury in the Final Two.
-Kimmel went on to win final immunity, and Fields became the 18th person eliminated from Micronesia in third place as the eighth and final member of the jury as Kimmel felt that Fields was extremely hard to beat and would have a better chance of winning against Shallow.
-She would end up casting her final jury vote for Shallow to win the $1 million prize, and the title of "Sole Survivor," over Kimmel.
+But on day 38, following the elimination of Bolton, it was revealed that there would be one last immunity challenge and the Final Tribal Council would consist of two people instead of three.
+Kimmel won the final immunity, and Fields became the 18th person eliminated, ending in third place as the eighth and final member of the jury.
+Kimmel had feared that Fields would be extremely hard to beat and Shallow would be better opponent.
+Fields ended up casting her final jury vote for Shallow to win the $1 million prize and the title of "Sole Survivor," over Kimmel.

 Heroes vs. Villains

 For the third time in her career, Fields was chosen to participate in Survivor, this time for its 20th season, Heroes vs. Villains.
 As part of the Heroes tribe, she immediately became targeted for elimination by Tom Westman and Stephenie LaGrossa, but survived the first Tribal Council when the Heroes tribe unanimously eliminated Jessica "Sugar" Kiper, who was seen as the weakest and most emotional person on the tribe.
 In Episode Two, Fields and her tribemate, Candice Woodcock, became the decisive votes in eliminating LaGrossa by a 6–3 margin.

 In Episode Four, after being given a clue to a hidden immunity idol and believing that Westman had found it, Fields devised a plan to eliminate a member of the opposing alliance and eventually the Immunity Idol.
 She wanted to split the votes between Westman and Colby Donaldson, but she did not count on J.T.
 Thomas, who had eavesdropped on her plans.
 At Tribal Council, Thomas betrayed his alliance and helped eliminate Fields after Westman used his idol.
 She was the fourth person eliminated from the season, placing 17th overall.